martin3000/evohome/README.md

  3. Edit `configuration.yaml` as below.
 I recommend 300 seconds, and `high_precision: true` (both are defaults).
 YMMV with heuristics/schedules.

 You will need to redo 1) only once if you use `git`.
 You will need to redo 2) as often as the git is updated.
 You will need to do 3) only once.

+### Post-Installation checklist

+The system shoudl start, and show: the Controller, your Zones, and your DHW (if any).
+If there is a problem, either
+a) you see nothing: first check your `configutation.yaml` - start with only username & password & go from there
+b) you see only the controller: installation is invalid and HA is using the builtin component, try the instructions here: https://community.home-assistant.io/t/refactored-honeywell-evohome-custom-component-eu-only/59733/182

+### Troubleshooting

+Try:
+  `cat home-assistant.log | grep evohome | grep ERROR`
+  `cat home-assistant.log | grep evohome | grep WARN`
+  `cat home-assistant.log | grep evohome | grep Found`

 ## Configration file